-The IADLEST Partner Advisory Committee (IPAC) is currently comprised of fourteen organizations that provide services to Law Enforcement and Corrections Officers and their organizations.
+The IADLEST Partner Advisory Committee (IPAC) is currently comprised of fifteen organizations that provide services to Law Enforcement and Corrections Officers and their organizations.
 Members of the IPAC will help ensure that training and standards meet the needs of the Public Safety industry, will help to promote the adoption of best practices, and will provide IADLEST with perspectives and recommendations regarding selected IADLEST projects and initiatives.
 The IPAC will also offer support and recommendations for assisting IADLEST with attaining its annual funding objectives to ensure the viability and continuity of IADLEST for the benefit of the public safety community.

 The IPAC Mission:

 The IADLEST Partner Advisory Committee (IPAC) supports the IADLEST mission by providing research and proven best practices for high quality training and education.
 IPAC seeks to advance the Public Safety profession with a vision of outcomes-based police training and standards.

 IPAC Business Code of Conduct:

 IPAC Partners shall protect IADLEST's interests by adhering to the highest of ethical standards in the conduct of their duties including mutual respect for confidentiality, intellectual property, and proprietary information.

 Technical advisory panel comprised of subject matter experts (SMEs);